 Lake Constance and Hunters Gorge—two wetlands of national significance—are protected for the resident and migratory birds that breed there.

-A core part of Western Queensland, the watercourses, ranges and plains of Diamantina National Park supported the Maiawali and Karuwali people for many generations.
+A core part of Western Queensland, the watercourses, ranges and plains of Diamantina National Park supported the Maiawali people for many generations.

 Following the seasons to where food and fresh water were plentiful, families moved through every part of this landscape, maintaining close physical and spiritual connections to country.
 The Diamantina River provided a natural route for trade, a network of tracks running north-south was a commerce road where people exchanged a wide variety of traditional (and later) contemporary items.

 Expeditions led by early explorers into Queensland’s interior revealed extensive grass plains and naturally deep waterholes—fed by seasonal rains and the artesian basin.

 Shortly after, a thriving cattle industry developed in the region, and Diamantina Lakes Station was established as a cattle property in 1875.
 Running up to 12,000 head of cattle in good times, the property was prized as prime fattening country by the station’s many owners.
 Purchased in 1992 by the Queensland Government, the property was subsequently gazetted as a national park, although a number of stock routes still pass through it and are used regularly.